imcf/HyperStackReg/README.md

 ## Batch processing

-Plugin is macro recordable, so a folder full of files can be processed in batch mode.
-Check the [HyperStackReg_processFolder.ijm](HyperStackReg_processFolder.ijm) macro for example.
+Plugin is macro recordable, so a folder full of files can be processed in batchmode.
+Check the [process-folder.ijm][macro] macro for example.

 ## Acknowledgements